Robi1021/c1-app-sec-moneyx/README.md

 # c1-app-sec-moneyx
 Sample Java Spring application running in a container, for Cloud One Application Security demos

-## Updates (20211012)
-The C1AS agent in this container (image) now uses the new, emailbased, authentication mechanism in CloudOne.
-This allows to use regional CloudOne instances e.g in Europe

 Download with
 ```
 git clone https://github.com/Robi1021/c1-app-sec-moneyx.git